 It’s also important to keep your pool area clean and tidy, free of trash and open drinks.
 You can also burn citrus candles in the area, as horse flies hate the smell and taste of the acid.

-Finally, it’s significant that you keep your garden tidy by mowing the lawn frequently and removing weeds or other insect nests.
+Finally, it’s significant that you keep your garden tidy by mowing the lawn frequently in addition to removing weeds or other insect nests, these helps deter horseflies from being near your pool or garden.

 Our Conclusion on Keeping Horse Flies Away From Your Swimming Pool